VemAiensi/Docs-Generator/README.md

 ### 🛠️ Installation

-Installation is pretty straight forward
+If you want your own local instance, installation is pretty straight forward

 - Clone repository and install dependencies